quii/learn-go-with-tests/websockets.md

 </html>
 ```

 The main changes is bringing in a section to enter the number of players and a section to display the blind value.
 We have a little logic to show/hide the user interface depending on the stage of the game.

-You can see how we simply put whatever message our server gets with the `onmessage` handler.
+Any message we receive via `conn.onmessage` we assume to be blind alerts and so we set the `blindContainer.innerText` accordingly.

-How do we go about this?
+How do we go about sending the blind alerts?
 In the previous chapter we introduced the idea of `Game` so our CLI code could call a `Game` and everything else would be taken care of which turned out to be a good separation of concern.

 ```go
 type Game interface {